 QUALIFICATIONS Aurora seeks a creative, experienced, and energetic part-time Development Director with at least three years of experience in development to join the Aurora community.
 Candidate must have a Bachelor’s degree, excellent professional relationship skills, enthusiasm for fundraising and development, strong communication and organizational skills, and a willingness to work collaboratively with the entire Aurora community.

-Position will start in June 2017.
-Please submit your cover letter and resume to our HR Coordinator, Darlene Richard at email@example.com.
+Position will start as soon as possible.
+Please submit your cover letter and resume to our HR Coordinator, Darlene Richard at firstname.lastname@example.org.
 No phone calls, please.
-Submission Deadline: June 5, 2017

 Aurora School 40 Dulwich Road Oakland, CA 94618 www.auroraschool.org

 Aurora School is an equal opportunity employer.
 We do not discriminate based on race, color, creed, gender, religion, sexual orientation, marital status, gender identity and expression, domestic partner status, age, national origin or ancestry, physical or mental disability, medical condition, veteran status, or any other unlawful consideration.

 DEVELOPMENT DIRECTOR JOB DESCRIPTION Position: Development Director Position Status: Part-Time/Ten Hours a Week, Non-Exempt

 The Development Director will implement and lead all aspects of a comprehensive development program that currently raises $142K annually in support of strategic initiatives and school operations.
 Employing a multi-channel approach, the new director will develop innovative strategies for the identification, cultivation, stewardship, and solicitation of individual and institutional donors.